Multiple sclerosis: Inflammation

-Blood–brain barrier
+Blood-brain barrier

-The blood–brain barrier (BBB) is a part of the capillary system that prevents the entry of T cells into the central nervous system.
+The blood-brain barrier (BBB) is a part of the capillary system that prevents the entry of T cells into the central nervous system.
 It may become permeable to these types of cells secondary to an infection by a virus or bacteria.
 After it repairs itself, typically once the infection has cleared, T cells may remain trapped inside the brain.
 Gadolinium cannot cross a normal BBB, so gadolinium-enhanced MRI is used to show BBB breakdowns.

+MS fatigue

+The pathophysiology and mechanisms causing MS fatigue are not well understood.
+MS fatigue can be affected by body heat.
+Fatigability, defined as "decline in physical performance over time", correlates with perceived fatigue, but the limited correlation suggests they are distinct constructs and warrant independent assessment in clinical studies.

 Diagnosis

 Multiple sclerosis is typically diagnosed based on the presenting signs and symptoms, in combination with supporting medical imaging and laboratory testing.
 It can be difficult to confirm, especially early on, since the signs and symptoms may be similar to those of other medical problems.

+McDonald criteria

 The McDonald criteria, which focus on clinical, laboratory, and radiologic evidence of lesions at different times and in different areas, is the most commonly used method of diagnosis with the Schumacher and Poser criteria being of mostly historical significance.
+The McDonald criteria states that patients with multiple sclerosis should have lesions which are disseminated in time (DIT) and disseminated in space (DIS), i.e. lesions which have appeared in different areas in the brain and at different times.
+Below is an abbreviated outline of the 2017 McDonald Criteria for diagnosis of MS (these criteria have since been expanded with the 2024 McDonald criteria to allow earlier diagnosis, though the underlying principles remain unchanged).